Reports & violations center

 Before: Confirmation modal; After: Success toast

-what was shipped
+what shipped

 The final solution delivered a trustworthy, native reporting experience, closing critical gaps while giving Pinners visibility into decisions made on the content they report.